Engelberg/instaparse/docs/Performance.md

 4. Related to the previous point, prefer using regular expressions to define tokens in their entirety rather than using instaparse to build up the tokens by analyzing the string character by character.
 For example, if an identifer in your language is a letter followed by a series of letters or digits, you'll be better off with the rule

 		Identifier = #'[a-zA-Z][a-zA-Z0-9]*'

 	rather than

 		Identifer = Letter Digit*
 		Letter = #'[a-zA-Z]'
 		Digit = #'[a-zA-Z0-9]'

 5. Remove as much ambiguity from your grammar as you can.
-Instaparse will function with ambiguous grammars, but dealing with that ambiguity can take a toll on performance.
+Instaparse works with ambiguous grammars, but dealing with that ambiguity can take a toll on performance.
 Use the `insta/parses` function on a variety of sample inputs in order to troubleshoot your grammar and discover ways in which your inputs might have multiple interpretations.

 6. Even if `insta/parses` returns a single answer, think about whether you've created a lot of *internal ambiguity*, i.e., situations where the parser won't be able to work out the interpretation of the text until it has gotten much further along.
-One way to analyze this is to test the various rules in your grammar using `insta/parses` with the `:partial true` flag to get a feel for how many scenarios it has to consider before it can be sure it is found the whole chunk of text defined by that rule.
+One way to analyze this is to test the various rules in your grammar using `insta/parses` with the `:partial true` flag to get a feel for how many scenarios it has to consider before it can be sure it has found the whole chunk of text defined by that rule.

 7. Watch out for ambiguity in your hidden content.
 One time I was working with a grammar that I was convinced was unambiguous -- `insta/parses` always returned a single answer.
 However, it turned out that the definition of whitespace was highly ambiguous.
 I didn't realize it because the whitespace was hidden.
 To help diagnose these sorts of problems, try running `insta/parses` with the `:unhide :all` flag.

 8. Prefer Java 1.7.
 I've received one report where instaparse, running on Java 1.6 was running out of memory on a large input, whereas the exact same grammar on the same input ran perfectly fine on Java 1.7.

 9. Feed instaparse smaller chunks of text.
-The reality is that most large parsing tasks involve a block of text that is essentially a series of individual data records that could potentially be parsed independently of one another.
+The reality is that most large parsing tasks involve a series of individual data records that could potentially be parsed independently of one another.
 As has been discussed earlier in this document, if you feed instaparse the entire block of text, instaparse has to assume the worst -- that it might encounter some sort of failure that causes it to go back and reintrepret all the text it has processed so far.
 Consider preprocessing the text, chopping it into strings representing the individual data records, and pass the smaller strings into instaparse in order to limit the scope of what possibilities it needs to consider and how much history it needs to track.

 	For example, I saw one grammar where each line of text represented a new record, and the grammar looked like:

 		document = line+
 		line = ...

 	Instead of applying this grammar to the entire document at once, why not build a parser where `line` is the top-level starting rule, and then map this parser over a `line-seq` of the text?

 	I've added a new, experimental `:optimize :memory` flag that attempts to automate this kind of preprocessing, chopping the text into smaller independent chunks on grammars that describe these sorts of repeated data records (possibly with a header at the beginning of the file) in order to use less memory.
-If instaparse can't find the pattern or runs into any sort of failure, it will fall back to the usual parsing strategy to make sure it has considered all possibilities.
+If instaparse can't find the pattern or runs into any sort of failure, it will fall back to its usual parsing strategy in order to make sure it has considered all possibilities.
 Using this flag will likely slow down your parser, but if your data lends itself to this alternative strategy, you'll use much less memory.

 	I consider the `:optimize :memory` flag to be an *alpha* feature, subject to change.
 If you try it and find it useful, or try it on something where you'd expect it to help and it doesn't, please send me your feedback.